2017 All-Ireland Senior Hurling Championship

 The 2017 All-Ireland Senior Hurling Championship was the 130th staging of the All-Ireland Senior Hurling Championship since its establishment by the Gaelic Athletic Association in 1887.
 The championship began on 23 April 2017 and ended on 3 September 2017.
 The draw for the championship was held on 13 October 2016 and was broadcast live on RTÉ2.

 Tipperary, the 2016 champions, were defeated by Galway in the All-Ireland semi-final.
 Meath fielded a team in the championship for the first time since 2004.

 On 3 September 2017 Galway won the championship following a 0–26 to 2–17 defeat of Waterford in the All-Ireland final.

 This was their fifth All-Ireland title and their first in 29 championship seasons.

 Format

 The All-Ireland Senior Hurling Championship was a double-elimination tournament based on the Leinster and Munster provincial championships and the Christy Ring Cup.
 Fifteen teams took part.

 The 2017 championship was the last to feature mostly knock-out Leinster and Munster championships.
-On 30 September 2017, the Special Congress held at Croke Park voted by 62% to restructure the Leinster and Munster championships as two provincial groups of five teams who compete on a round-robin basis.
+On 30 September 2017, the Special Congress held at Croke Park voted by 62% to restructure the Leinster and Munster championships as two provincial groups of five teams who competed on a round-robin basis.